 The AICPA’s Financial Reporting Executive Committee (“FinREC”) released a working draft of an accounting and valuation guide (the “Guide”) in May 2018, titled “Valuation of Portfolio Company Investments of Venture Capital and Private Equity Funds and Other Investment Companies.”
-The guide can be viewed here.

 The Guide provides nonauthoritative valuation guidance and case studies for investment companies within the scope of ASC 946, Financial Services – Investment Companies, (including private equity funds, venture capital funds, hedge funds, business development companies and other investment companies) and advisors, valuation specialists, and independent auditors related to portfolio company investments.
 The objective is to provide an overview and understanding of the valuation process and best practice recommendations, as promulgated by ASC 820, Fair Value Measurement, for industry participants, valuation specialists and independent auditors, as it pertains to Level 3 investments.
 The Guide highlights practice issues related to estimating the fair value of illiquid equity and debt instruments of portfolio companies.
 The Guide also addresses fair value concepts (including market participant assumptions and unit of account) and provides numerous examples illustrating valuation approaches and techniques used to determine the fair value of many investment types at each measurement date over the investment life-cycle.